epic-astronomy/LWA_EPIC/INSTALL_ASU.md

 ```
 There are several other branches, so you may need to check out something else if you are testing/developing something specific.

 Note that the `README.md` in bifrost can be (and as of this commit *is*) out of date.
 Use the following line to install dependencies.
 (Do this in your epic env, *not* with sudo as the bifrost README indicates).
 The ctypes gen commit referenced here works for Ubuntu >18.
 In the future this may be another point of trouble.
 If this version doesn't work, you will want to file and issue on the [ledatelescope bifrost repo](https://github.com/ledatelescope/bifrost/issues).
+Or figure out a fix and send a PR :)
 ```
 $ pip install contextlib2 pint git+https://github.com/olsonse/ctypesgen.git@9bd2d249aa4011c6383a10890ec6f203d7b7990f
 ```